Vizol Angami: Peace initiatives

 In 1966, Vizol was part of the five member-Nagaland Peace Commission formed in Kohima as an initiative of the Nagaland Baptist Church Council.
 It passed a resolution asking government authorities and public to strengthen peace work in Nagaland.
 Along with Vizol Angami, Nabakrushna Choudhuri, Lakshmi N. Menon, Mayangnokcha Ao, and Nivukha were part of the commission.
 They met the Naga underground leaders at Chedema.

 Political career

 First term as Chief Minister (1974–75)

 He was re-elected in 1974 from the Southern Angami II constituency, and was unanimously chosen as the leader of United Democratic Front party and was appointed the Chief Minister of Nagaland.
-The government later collapsed due to defections.
-Following political instability, President’s rule was imposed in the state on March 22, 1975.
+The government later collapsed due to defections in 1975 orchestrated by the Indira Gandhi government with assistance from the army to help the Nagaland Nationalist Organisation (NNO) party which lasted ten days.
+This was followed by imposition of the President's rule for 32 months beginning from 22 March 1975.

 Second term as Chief Minister (1977–80)

 Vizol was again re-elected uncontested to the Nagaland Assembly in 1977 and became the Chief Minister for the second time but it again collapsed in 1980.